FAQ for Students

 - Finding social, living and employment situations that fit their individual talents, needs and aspirations

-The eye doctor is Dr. Ronald Plotnik, ophthalmogist and vision specialist.
+The eye doctor is Dr. Ronald Plotnik, ophthalmologist and vision specialist.

-VSC is a group of people that includes counselors, interpreters, audiologists, a technical support person and a deaf-blind student.
-Each member represents a different department and works together to provide services and support for deaf-blind students.
-Our names and contact information can be found under the "contact" category.
+VSC is a group of people that includes counselors, interpreters, audiologists, a technical support person and DeafBlind students.
+Each member represents a different department and works together to provide services and support for DeafBlind students.
+Our names and contact information can be found under the Vision Support Committee category.

 Due to your vision loss you may need to make sure you have a certain type of housing.
 An example might be that you should live on the first floor or a lower floor so you can exit the building easily during a fire alarm.
 You can submit an online request form to RIT Disability Services.